riffnshred/nhl-led-scoreboard/README.md

 ```

 ## Configuration
-First thing first, Open the config.json file from the config directory to configure your scoreboard.
+~~First thing first, Open the config.json file from the config directory to configure your scoreboard.~~
+Since V1.1.2, you won't need to reconfigure your board everytime you update, **UNLESS** we add a major feature or we make a major update.
+There is 2 way to configure you board:

+#### Using the nhl_setup app (recommended)
+from the root of the `nhl-led-scoreboard`, run this command: `./nhl_setup`.
+Please take a look at the documentation here: [src/nhl_setup/README.md](https://github.com/riffnshred/nhl-led-scoreboard/tree/master/src/nhl_setup)

+#### Configuring manualy.
+If you have no issue working with json files in a prompt, you can still configure manualy.
+FIRST, you will need to make a copy of the config.json.sample and rename it config.json.
+Then open it and modify the options.

 ### Modes
 These are options to set the scoreboard to run in a certain mode.
 This is where you enable the live game mode